Blind Ambition (Family Guy): Plot

 At the bowling alley, Mort Goldman bowls a perfect game and becomes an overnight celebrity.
 Lois arrives to pick Peter up from the bowling alley, but discovers Quagmire spying on her from the ceiling of the ladies' toilet.
 Quagmire is arrested, but released shortly after by Joe.
 On his return, Lois, Bonnie and Loretta reveal that they are petitioning the city of Quahog to have Quagmire removed from their neighborhood.
-As Peter and the other guys are defending Quagmire, Ernie the Giant Chicken attacks Peter and starts a fight that causes huge casualties inside and outside of Quahog.
-After the fight, Peter returns to the neighborhood to return to the conversation and tells the women that "Quagmire's a good guy, he's just a little mixed up, that's all!"
-Eventually, the women agree to let Quagmire stay in the neighborhood so long as he manages to control his perverse behavior or else he’s kicked out of the neighborhood.
+As Peter and the other guys are defending Quagmire, Ernie the Giant Chicken ambushes Peter and starts a fight that causes huge casualties inside and outside of Quahog.
+After the fight, Peter returns to the neighborhood to resume the conversation and continues his argument that Quagmire is a good guy.
+Eventually, the women relent and let Quagmire stay in the neighborhood so long as he manages to control his perverse behavior or else he would be kicked out.

 Quagmire's taught self-control through operant conditioning by Peter and his friends, and is eventually allowed out in public.
 Soon, however, he is distracted by three cheerleaders playing in a fountain in the shopping mall and panics, running into a CCTV camera operation room monitoring women's changing rooms.
 Discovering that an attractive blonde lady in a fitting room is having a heart attack, he appears to rush to her aid, performing CPR and saving her life.
 Quagmire is congratulated for his heroism, but his intention had been to molest the woman while she was unconscious (which he reveals by asking "What the hell is CPR?").

 This upsets Peter, who is disappointed to notice that he is the one amongst his friends who hasn't been successful.
 In the hope of becoming famous, Peter attempts to set a world record for eating the largest number of nickels, but develops nickel poisoning and loses his vision.
-Attempting to drown his sorrows, Peter visits his local bar, The Drunken Clam, with his guide dog, unaware that the bar is on fire (caused by God trying to impress a woman).
-Discovering the bartender Horace trapped under debris, Peter saves his life and is proclaimed a hero by local newsman Tom Tucker.
-When told that he saved Horace from a burning building, Peter replies with disbelief, "That freakin' place was on fire?!"
+Attempting to drown his sorrows, Peter visits his local bar, The Drunken Clam, with his guide dog, unaware that the bar is on fire.
+He ignores his guide dog and enters, accidentally saving the bartender Horace who was trapped under debris, still unaware of the fire.
+Peter is proclaimed a hero by local newsman Tom Tucker.
 For his inadvertent bravery, Peter is awarded a medal by the mayor and receives an eye transplant, the replacement eyes coming from a homeless man dragged to death when Peter accidentally tied his guide dog's leash around the man's neck, thinking he was a parking meter.
 The end of this episode is an unconnected parody of the closing scene from Star Wars Episode IV: A New Hope.